Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 The mismatch of the CTE of different packaging materials is often the direct cause of warpage that leads to cracking.
 Used as an adhesive, the selected NCF should be lower than the CTE values of the die and substrate to minimize mechanical stresses after bonding.
 The presence of voids combined with thermal expansion can lead to film failure.

-Due to their expense, one should take into account, the work life of the NCF.
-After UV exposure, some film variants deteriorate such that the die pick up and place process is compromised.
+After UV exposure, some film variants deteriorate to such a level that the die pick up and place process is compromised.
+And due to their expense, it’s important to take into account the work-life of stored NCF.

 Wafers laminated with NCF will still need to undergo further processing conditions without degrading in adhesive and mechanical strength, or thermal properties, e.g., stealth dicing before grind (SDBG) process.